EddieAbbondanzio/eddieabbondanz.io/content/post/XJ/ass-cancer-rehab-part-1/index.md

 By far the least enjoyable part of any rust repair job, is assessing the damage.
 As you dig further and further into your beloved vehicle, you hope with each part that's removed it'll be the last one.
 But it never is.

+You have to remove all the rust because it's like cancer.
+Even just a little bit of rust left behind will give it the chance to restart.

 My Jeep came from the factory with the tow package which included a tow hitch reciever, and a gas tank skid plate.
 The reciever was rusted out by the time I took ownership of the Jeep, but I did occasionally use it to haul a small utility trailer around town.

 ![](images/4.jpg)

 Those rust flakes on the floor were from me hammering away on the hitch trying to remove it.
 I failed.
-The rust holes were not nearly as large prior to me going ham on it.
+It probably wasn't worth the effort to try to save the hitch since it's so rusted but I figured it may be good to have a spare.
+Oh well.

+I did save the electrical connector and OEM wiring harness that goes with it.
+I've got a cool idea planned out for them.
 ![](images/5.jpg)

 With the hitch out of the way I needed to remove the rear bumper.
-I ended up ripping off the plastic side pieces of the bumper since all of the screws were rusted out and would strip out if you stared at them too hard.
+I ended up ripping off the plastic side pieces of the bumper since all of the screws were so rusted out that the heads would strip if you stared at them too hard.

 I'll be doing the classic cut-n-fold (minus the folding part) and installing an aftermarket diy rear bumper.
 ![](images/6.jpg)

 I knew there was a hole in the passenger quarter panel, but from what I could see from inside the wheel well it looked to be about the size of a half dollar.
 I had no idea how bad it was.

-The driver side quarter panel looked better from the outside, but when peeked at from the inside it looked as if it was about ready to crumble apart.
+The driver side quarter panel looked better from the outside, but when peeked at from the interior it looked as if it was about ready to crumble apart.
 Which it totally did when I took the 2.5lb sledge hammer to it.
 ![](images/7.jpg)

 With things looking bleak and no hopes of getting away with a quick repair, I put the Jeep on some trusty Harbor Freight jack stands and removed the rear wheels.
 I needed to see how the frame looked.